 Individual Therapy

-In our work together, we explore these patterns while also paying attention to the body.
+In therapy, we explore these patterns while also paying attention to the body.
 The body often holds important signals about stress, safety, and emotional experience.
-Learning to notice and understand these signals can help you respond to stress and relationships with greater awareness and choice.
+Learning to notice and understand these signals can help you develop greater awareness of how you respond to challenges and relationships.

 For some people, therapy includes practical tools to navigate everyday stress and emotional regulation.
 For others, it involves working more deeply with experiences that feel stuck, overwhelming, or difficult to understand.